revoltchat/rfcs/rfcs/rfc-0004-role-and-everyone-mentions.md

 As for Everyone Mentions they'd appear at the top of the autocomplete selection to stop accidental everyone's.

 Additionally when mentioning a large number of people (100+) it will show a confirmation dialogue that will ask for confirmation before the mention is sent.
+## Automatic Disabling
+On join events the backend keeps track of how many users are in the server, when the amount of people in the server surpass 50 people it will go through all the roles in the server and disable everyone mentions, it will also toggle a flag in the database that it will check next time the server surpasses 50 people. (if for example a person leaves and joins right at the 50 people mark) If the flag is set it will not disable everyone for all roles again.

 ## Bulk Mention Handling